NASA's Mars helicopter soars higher, longer on 2nd flight

 One of the challenges is the planet’s extremely thin atmosphere — 1% that of Earth’s.

-NASA plans up to three more test flights in the next 1 1/2 weeks, venturing higher each time with more complicated acrobatics.
+NASA plans up to three more test flights in the next 1.5 weeks, venturing higher each time with more complicated acrobatics.
 Ingenuity hitched a ride to Mars on the rover Perseverance, which photographed the proceedings from more than 200 feet (64 meters) away.
-The rover team allotted one month for the $85 million tech demo; The clock started ticking when Ingenuity was released from Perseverance's belly on April 3.
+The rover team allotted one month for the $85 million tech demo.
+The clock started ticking when Ingenuity was released from Perseverance’s belly on April 3.

 “We have two flights of Mars under our belts, which means that there is still a lot to learn during this month of Ingenuity,” chief engineer Bob Balaram said in a statement.

-Perseverance and Ingenuity arrived at Mars in mid-February, landing in an ancient river delta following a 6 1/2-month flight.
+Perseverance and Ingenuity arrived at Mars in mid-February, landing in an ancient river delta following a 6.5-month flight.

 Once Ingenuity’s flights are complete, Perseverance will set off on its journey to find any signs of past microscopic life.
 A robotic geologist, the rover will collect core samples of the most enticing rocks and set them aside for pickup by a future spacecraft a decade from now.